sidekick-dojo/navpages/README.md

 #### NavRailDirection
 - `NavRailDirection.vertical` - Vertical rail (default)
 - `NavRailDirection.horizontal` - Horizontal rail

+#### NavRailPosition
+- `NavRailPosition.left` - NavRail positioned on the left (default)
+- `NavRailPosition.right` - NavRail positioned on the right
+- `NavRailPosition.top` - NavRail positioned at the top
+- `NavRailPosition.bottom` - NavRail positioned at the bottom

 #### NavRailButtonLabelPosition
 - `NavRailButtonLabelPosition.right` - Label to the right of icon (default)